Medically reviewed by Drugs.com. Last updated on Oct 7, 2021.

 Your doctor may also suggest tests to detect brain abnormalities, such as:

 Electroencephalogram (EEG).
 This is the most common test used to diagnose epilepsy.
-In this test, doctors attach electrodes to your scalp with a paste-like substance.
+In this test, electrodes are attached to your scalp with a paste-like substance or cap.
 The electrodes record the electrical activity of your brain.

 Your doctor may give you instructions to do something that will cause seizures, such as getting little sleep prior to the test.